Prescribed and non-prescribed electrical work

 Contact our electrical technical helpline

-For general advice and information about prescribed and non-prescribed electrical work, contact our electrical technical helpline on 03 9203 9700 – select option 2 or email us directly at email@example.com.
+For general advice and information about prescribed and non-prescribed electrical work, email us directly at email@example.com or call our electrical technical helpline on 03 9203 9700 – select option 2.

 For COES lodgement call the interactive voice response (IVR) line 1300 360 366 and follow the prompts.